perrinjerome/manuel/src/manuel/myst-markdown.md

 You can even write code in invisible code blocks.
 Invisible code blocks do not show up in the rendered documentation.
-In fact they are comments as their lines start with `%`.
+Using MyST syntax, lines that start with `%` are comments.
 The markup looks like this:

     % invisible-code-block: python